MAIF/eurybia/README.md

   - **Validate data** before putting a model in production.

 Eurybia addresses challenges of **industrialisation** and **maintainability** of machine learning models over time.
-Thus, it contributes for a better model monitoring, model auditing and more generally AI governance.
+Thus, it contributes for better model monitoring, model auditing and more generally AI governance.

 To do so, Eurybia generates an HTML report: